photoprism/photoprism-docs/docs/developer-guide/media/index.md

 ## CLI Command ##

-Run `photoprism show formats` in a terminal to list supported media and sidecar file formats.
+Run `photoprism show file-formats` in a terminal to list supported media and sidecar file formats.

 Command Flags: